izivkov/CasioGShockSmartSync/README.md

 width=200
 style="margin: 10px;" />

-This screens displays `Events` set in your `Google Calendar` and allows you to send these events to the watch's `reminders`.
+This screen displays `Events` from your `Google Calendar` and allows you to send these events to the watch's `reminders`.
 (*don't confuse these with `reminders` in the Google Calendar app.
 These reminders are special features and are not accessible programmatically*).

 There are many ways to set calendar events in `Google Calendar`.
 Events could be `one time`, repeating `daily`, `weekly`, `monthly`